 Both: Our financial goals today are focused on sticking to our budget, and planning carefully for our future.
 We want to maintain an emergency fund of three years of living expenses since we no longer have job related income to rely on, and we no longer have employer provided health insurance to help cover our medical costs.
 Our other financial goal within the next year or two is to find a new home base to purchase somewhere in the USA.
 We want to make a home and a safe space for ourselves and a member of our chosen family where we can spend time with the people we love.

-Favorite LGBT+ business (online or IRL)?
+Favorite LGBTQ+ business (online or IRL)?

 Mental Health: When we lived in Seattle Ali was on the board of Seattle Counseling Service.
-This amazing organization is focused on the mental health and wellness of Seattle’s LGBT+ community.
+This amazing organization is focused on the mental health and wellness of Seattle’s LGBTQ+ community.
 SCS is the oldest LGBT+ focused community mental health agency in the world, and we are very proud to support them.

 Debt Reduction: We love John and David of the Debt Free Guys.
-They have made it their mission to serve the LGBT+ community by creating the tools and support system people need to get out of debt and reach financial security.
+They have made it their mission to serve the LGBTQ+ community by creating the tools and support system people need to get out of debt and reach financial security.
 We are proud to support the work that they do in any way we can.

 Travel to Ecuador: In 2019 we traveled to Ecuador for a financial independence conference hosted by Cheryl Reed of Above the Clouds Retreats.
 We had an amazing time with the 28 person group, and Cheryl handled all of the logistics.
 She showed us the best of Quito, Otavalo, and took us on a bunch of fun side trips as well.
 It was an unforgettable experience.
 We also spent a week at Cheryl’s Guest House in the Choco-Andino Biosphere Reserve, and we loved being out in the wilderness while we were there.
 Cheryl is one of the best global citizens we know, and we look forward to future trips to Ecuador because of her.